bilsun/photo-gallery-website/README.md

 # Photo Gallery Website with User Access Controls

-Created for INFO 2300: Intermediate Design and Programming for the Web with Cornell Computing & Information Science
+Created for INFO 2300: Intermediate Design and Programming for the Web with Cornell Computing and Information Science

 Link to website: https://fast-cliffs-43363.herokuapp.com/